leoosborne/waterfall-finder/README.md

 5. "Create a node.js web server using a modern framework such as Express.js or Fastify.
 Serve at least one route that your app uses."

     - [yes] Create a server with Node.js and Express.js.
-    - [future] Use local storage to save JSON data from APIs and function returns.
     - [yes] Use vanilla JavaScript for the client and server side scripting.
+    - [future] Use database to save JSON data from APIs and function returns.
+Also, add falls information to this database.

 ## Technical Description